scovillo/playondlna/README.md

 - **Min SDK:** 26
 - **Target SDK:** 35

+The global configuration `android:usesCleartextTraffic="true"` is needed to communicate with DLNA devices in the local network and is never used in the public internet context.

 ## 📱 Description

-Play Youtube videos on DLNA players (e.g. <a href="https://kodi.tv/">Kodi</a>) in your LAN!
+Play YouTube videos ad-free on DLNA players (e.g. Kodi) in your local network!
-Browse youtube in your favorite client and share the link to the PlayOnDlna app to play the video on a dlna player found in your LAN.
+Browse YouTube in your favorite client and share the link to the PlayOnDlna app to play the video ad-free on a DLNA player in your local network.

+🎨 <b>Sleek Design</b>
+A graphical interface reduced to the essentials in a dark design that's easy on the eyes even at night.

+💝 <b>Ad-Free</b>
+Enjoy videos ad-free on your local network.

+🤩 <b>Simple</b>
+Ad-free playback at the touch of a button without complex setup!
+An automated search finds compatible players on your local network.

+👐 <b>Transparency</b>
+The publicly accessible source code allows anyone to personally verify the quality, privacy, and security.

 If the app serves you well, consider a donation to support my efforts.
+❤️ Happy streaming! ❤️

 The app is built entirely on free software libraries.
 All dependencies are compatible with the GNU GPLv3 license.
 The app itself is licensed under the GNU GPLv3.
 See the [THIRD_PARTY_LICENSES.md](https://github.com/scovillo/playondlna/blob/main/THIRD_PARTY_LICENSES.md) file in the sourcerepository for full license information.

-❤️ Happy streaming! ❤️

 ## 🎁 Donation